jasperpato/CITS3200/README.md

 Import this function into your python program by including this statement:

-> from CITS3200.similarity import similar
+> from CITS3200 import similar

-Use in a program:

-> filename = 'help2002-2019.txt'
-> subject  = 'help me!'
-> payload  = 'I need help.
-Has anyone asked this question before?'
-> n        = 6
-> similar_posts = similar(filename, subject, payload, n)

 View example.py for an example.